pavel-faltynek/mip-sdk-support/README.md

 - Manually decrypt the `DRMContent` per 4k blocks by `AES256CBC` using the extracted key.
 - Compute the IV for each block as described above (Problems in the MIP SDK).
 - Observe fully valid data (CFB with the protected content).

+Applicable workarounds:

+- According to 6.vi
+    - Decrypt content per superblocks.
+    - Pass the fake offset computed as offset * superblock-length.
+    - Hope there is no bit truncation on the passed value down the road and the encrypted data is relatively small (that 4096 x length doesn't overflow 32bit value).

 Notes: